 Preventive Pest Control is Important

-Do You Know Whether or Not Your Rented Apartment is Kept in Good Care?
+Is Your Rented Apartment Kept in Good Order?

-If you are a homeowner, and do not conduct a walk-through inspection of your rentals once a year, you are making a mistake.
-To rent a vacancy, and then never go back to check on how the tenant is treating the apartment, could lead to thousands of dollars lost in renovations when the tenant moves out.
-Performing an annual walk-through inspection of a tenant’s apartment is as necessary as collecting the rent every month.
+If you are a homeowner, and do not conduct a walk-through inspection of your rentals once a year, my advice is, you are making a mistake.
+To rent a vacancy, and then never go back to check on how the tenant is treating the apartment, sometimes for years, could lead to thousands of dollars lost in renovations when the tenant moves out.
+Performing an annual walk-through inspection of a tenant’ apartment is as necessary as collecting the rent every month.

 There are real estate investors who buy property just for its profit.
 Their goal is to keep expenses down, and income up each year.
 The more profit, the better the investment.
 As long as that is the proven tenure of the property, they will continue to do as little as possible to invest in the building.